janklab/MatlabProjectTemplate-gh-pages/docs/FAQ.md

 And half the stuff in here is just about making decent documentation for your project; surely you want that!

+If you really feel overwhelmed by all the stuff in your project repo, you can run `make simplify` after initializing it.
+This will pare the repo down by removing some nonessential features, like continuous integration, custom Java code, and custom C code.

 ## Should I p-code my files?

 No. P-coding is a weak obfuscation mechanism and provides no other benefits.
 It's not strong enough to actually protect your intellectual property for proprietary software, and open source software shouldn't be obfuscated.